Impact of COVID-19 on child sexual exploitation and abuse online

 • Greater unsupervised internet use means children are likely to be exposed to greater risk of sexual exploitation online, including sexual coercion, extortion and manipulation by offenders.
 Exchange of self-generated material is also likely to increase, as children are now experiencing most of their social lives only online.

-• The increase in the numbers of emotionally vulnerable children poses greater risk for increased Grooming by offenders.
+• The increase in the numbers of emotionally vulnerable children poses greater risk for increased grooming by offenders.

 • Isolation due to COVID-19 is likely to increase the probability of offenders acting on their impulses.

-• Economic hardship and the inability of offenders to travel due to COVID-19 lockdown is likely to increase the potential for Livestreaming abuse in home environments.
+• Economic hardship and the inability of offenders to travel due to COVID-19 lockdown is likely to increase the potential for livestreaming abuse in home environments.
 Livestreaming is also likely to increase due to the higher production of self-generated sexual content by children themselves.

 • COVID-19 restrictions are disrupting reporting services, with current systems still reliant on human moderation.